Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

   > "And they laid hands on them, and put them in custody until the next day, for it was already evening."
   > Acts 4:3 NKJV
 * Paul and Silas
-  &gt; "And when they had laid many stripes on them, **they threw them into prison**, commanding the jailer to keep them securely."
+  > "And when they had laid many stripes on them, **they threw them into prison**, commanding the jailer to keep them securely."
-  Acts 16:23 NKJV
+  > Acts 16:23 NKJV

-## Etymology of Suffering

-Suffering has its roots in the Latin word _sufferre._ It's a conjunction of two words: _sub-_ **"from below"**_ \_and \_ferre_ **"to bear"**.
-The word suffering can be transliterated as _**load-bearing**_**.**

 ## The Desires of the Flesh

 Satan tempts the saints of God to satisfy natural desires in the wrong way.

 > "**1** Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil. **2** And when He had fasted forty days and forty nights, afterward _He was hungry_. **3** Now when the tempter came to Him, he said, “If You are the Son of God, **command that these stones become bread**.” **4** But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ”
 > Matthew 4:1-4 NKJV

 In this passage, Satan is denoted as "_the devil_" and "_the tempter_"_._

 Jesus, being fully man yet fully God, felt the pangs of hunger.
 He required spiritual nourishment to sustain Him.
 Food solves the sufferings incurred by hunger.

 Question: Why would it have been wrong for Jesus to do what Satan suggested he should do?

 * Jesus would have been using His own powers rather than relying on God.

   > "Now when the tempter came to Him, he said, “If You are the Son of God, **command that these stones become bread**.”
   > Matthew 4:3

   * _Question_: Why is it wrong to rely on ourselves rather than God?

   * The saints of God are largely sustained by God's provision.

   * The spiritual life of the saint of God is maintained/sustained by God's word.

 * Jesus would have been adjudged to be putting God to the test.

+# Painting a False Picture

+Satan tempts through painting a false picture of what God is like.

+> "**1** Now the serpent was more cunning than any beast of the field which the Lord God had made.
+And he said to the woman, “Has God indeed said, ‘You shall not eat of every tree of the garden’?”
+>
+> **2** And the woman said to the serpent, “We may eat the fruit of the trees of the garden;
+>
+> **3** but of the fruit of the tree which is in the midst of the garden, God has said, ‘You shall not eat it, nor shall you touch it, lest you die.’ ”
+>
+> **4** Then the serpent said to the woman, “You will not surely die. **5** For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil.”

+**Question**:

+* What apparently good things did Satan tell Eve that was stopping her from enjoying?
+* What things may Satan be trying to convince us that God is stopping us from enjoying?
+* Have you been given a wrong impression of who God is?
+* How did you feel or react when you came to understand and know the true God for yourself?

+# Reaction and Reward

+Our reaction to temptation determines whether temptation works for our good or for our harm.

+**Questions**:

+* From the study so far, pick out the three main benefits that we gain when we come through temptation victoriously.

+* If a man does yield to temptation and sin, what wages does he earn?

+  > "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
+  > Romans 6:23 NKJV

 # Prayer - Adversity - Thurs.
 23rd Feb.
 2017

 1. Father, give relief to the burdened.
 2. Spirit of Comfort, deliver a dose of good cheer to the spiritually challenged and mentally afflicted souls in our midst.

-# Scrap

-Questions:

-1. Who is Satan?
-2. Why is he/she/it so opposed to God's people

-3. spiritual warfare is the reality in the life of every born-again Christian